 - Removing guards.

 - Tampering with adjustment of guard including making interlock guard inoperative.

 Two types of main facts – unsafe acts and unsafe conditions – are discussed below.

-Unsafe act is a human action resulting in accident or injury to him, others, environment or all.
+The unsafe act is a human activity resulting in accident or injury to him, others, environment or all.

-Some reasons of unsafe acts are as under:
+Some reasons for unsafe acts are as under: